stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **be agile on strategy execution**

 Hardly a week goes by without a management article or high profile blog post talking to the need for organisations to become agile.
 If you study them, you'll start to see a pattern - the talk is all about the why, benefits and learnings from becoming agile.
-There is little or no mention of exactly how to achieve agile, especially if you have 50 to 500,000 employees.
+There is little or no mention of exactly how to achieve an agile culture and org-wide capability, especially if you have 50 to 500,000 employees.

-\#stratapp makes the how easy.  #stratapp makes your time to value on agile days, rather than weeks or months.  #stratapp makes agile sustainable.
+\#stratapp makes the how easy.  #stratapp accelerates your time to value on agile as a measure of days, rather than weeks or months.  #stratapp also makes your agile culture and org-wide capability sustainable.

 \#stratapp is designed for org-wide execution and collaboration, within the context of strategy.
-This is the key to becoming and sustaining a culture of agile.
+Providing an interactive strategic context is the key to becoming and sustaining a culture of agile.
 If you don't have context and structure, collaboration becomes a fire-hose of distraction and noise.

-\#stratapp allows you to achieve agile as an org-wide capability for shaping, testing and evolving strategy execution, at speed, whilst proactively managing risk.
+\#stratapp allows you to achieve agile - shaping, testing and evolving strategy execution at speed - whilst at the same time proactively managing risk.

 ## **cascading KPIs/OKRs for strategy execution**